 Approximately 99% of those materials were donated by people of Atlanta.
 In this way, the collection tells personal stories of generations of Atlantans.
 When displayed together, they tell the greater story of our city as a whole.

 Though we have tens of thousands of objects, we are actively expanding and diversifying our collection.
 Our city is made of many different cultures, ethnicities, and communities that live and work together.
-Atlanta History Center’s collecting strategy is designed to help our institution better acquire, preserve, and present stories of the shared history of all Atlantans.
+Atlanta History Center’s collecting strategy is designed to help communities across Atlanta preserve their history and allow for stories to be preserved and presented as part of the shared history of all Atlantans.

 When we have the opportunity to add an object to our collection that helps to better tell the history of all Atlantans, we do our best to make it happen.
 We had the chance to do just that with our recent acquisition of the United States Colored Troops 127th Regimental Flag.